News webinar: Labor too slow on sector reform

 Shadow Charities Minister Dean Smith has lashed the federal government over the pace of sector reform.

-“I’ve got to applaud the not-for-profit sector because you’ve demonstrated great patience,” said Senator Smith, referring to the slow progress on the Productivity Commission inquiry into philanthropy, the Department of Social Services' review of community sector funding, and the NFP Sector Development Blueprint.
+“I’ve got to applaud the not-for-profit sector because you’ve demonstrated great patience,” said Senator Smith, referring to the slow progress on the Productivity Commission's inquiry into philanthropy, the Department of Social Services' review of community sector funding, and the NFP Sector Development Blueprint.

 “Having come out of a pandemic experience with very real economic challenges that are being felt across the community ….
-I would have thought the government would have acted with much greater haste around all these things (inquiries),” said Senator Smith.
+I would have thought the government would have acted with much greater haste around all these things [inquiries],” said Senator Smith.

 “Things have taken too long, and the need is real, and the need is urgent.
-I would approach it with more (political) leadership and less process.”
+I would approach it with more [political] leadership and less process.”

 In a wide-ranging interview, Senator Smith:

-• promised that if elected a federal Coalition government would be more responsive to the needs of the sector than the current Labor government
+• promised that if elected, a federal Coalition government would be more responsive to the needs of the sector than the current Labor government

 • said the fact that sector concerns about new self-review tax returns had been escalated to the level of a Senate inquiry was a “black mark” against the Australian Taxation Office (ATO)